wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-accessToken | String | Unique access token that is used for all requests. tokenType | String | The type of access token. expiresIn | Number | Number of seconds this token is valid for.
-0 means forever. refreshToken | String | Unique refresh token that is used to generate a new access token. scope | String | Scope of the access token.
+accessToken | String | Unique access token that is used for all requests. refreshToken | String | Unique refresh token that is used to generate a new access token. tokenType | String | The type of access token. expiresIn | Number | Number of seconds this token is valid for.
+0 means forever. scope | String | Scope of the access token.

-## Authenticating requests

-The Wia API expects the access token to be included in all API requests to the server in a header that looks like the following:

-`Authorization: Bearer token`

-<aside class="warning">If you are not using the correct type of token, you will get a 401 Unauthorized response.</aside>

-If you are connecting using your own MQTT client, put your access token in the username field and blank space for the password.

-`Endpoint: mqtt://api.wia.io:1883 or mqtts://api.wia.io:8883`
-`Username: "token"`
-`Password: " " // Note the space`

 # Stream
 ## Connect to stream